pagekit/docs/database.md

 ## Configuration

-Database credentials are stored in config.php.
+Database credentials are stored in `config.php`.
 Pagekit supports `mysql`and `sqlite`.

 ```